florisvb/ArduinoStepper/README.txt

 Version 0.0.1

 The arduino firmware was written for and tested with an arduino UNO.

-Things to be aware of:

-1. With software_transmission disabled (default) the speed is set with 8 bits, between 0 and 256.
-The actual speed of the motor depends on two things: (1) the setting on the motor; (2) the clock speed of the chip.
-The software_transmission enabled (via set_software_transmission(1)), the speed range is between 0 and 512.
-This could be expanded yet further.
-Note that this can affect functions that rely on millis().

-Things that should be added asap:

-1. Currently there is no proper calibration between speed and steps per second
-2. Step counting is not currently implemented
+It will probably only work what an UNO without a fair bit of work.

+Usage:

+1. upload the firmware (usb_stepper.ino) to your arduino uno using the arduino IDE.
+2. install the python api: from within arduino_stepper/python run: python setup.py install
+3. import arduino_stepper.arduino_stepper to get access to the class that serves as the python API

+Examples:

+see the folder python/examples.